VisitRome.com

 Upon Landing

-When arriving at Leonardo da Vinci Airport in Rome, travelers can expect a smooth experience.
+When arriving at Leonardo da Vinci Airport in Rome, travelers can expect a smooth visit.
 The airport, also known as Fiumicino Airport, is the main international gateway to the city and serves millions of passengers each year.
 With its modern facilities and convenient location, it provides a welcoming first impression of this historic city.

 Upon landing, passengers will find themselves in Terminal 3, which is the main terminal for international flights.
 This terminal is spacious and well-equipped with a range of amenities, including shops, restaurants, and currency exchange services.
 Immigration and customs procedures are typically efficient, with clear signage and helpful staff available to assist travelers.
 Once through these formalities, passengers can easily access transportation options to reach their final destinations in Rome, whether by taxi, bus, train, or rental car.